My Needlepoint Is Becoming A Pain in the Neck

 Watch out for early signs and symptoms and use these preventative tips.

-(If you are experiencing these symptoms persistently and they are not relieved with rest, simple stretching, massage, heat packs or over the counter pain relievers; contact your local Health Care Professional).
+(NB: If you are experiencing symptoms persistently, and they are not relieved with rest, simple stretching, massage, heat packs or over the counter pain relievers; contact your local Health Care Professional).

-- Stretch In Your Chair.
-Here’s a simple stretching program you can do.
+Here’s a simple stretching program you can do - either standing or in your chair.
 When?
 As often as you think of it!